 The first thing is to clarify that there are several organizations offering Scrum Master certifications, the best known are:

-- Certified Scrum Master (CSM) de la Scrum Alliance.
+- Certified Scrum Master (CSM) by Scrum Alliance.

-This post only addresses these three certifications, but there are others that probably you want to consider:
+This post only addresses these four certifications, but there are others that probably you want to consider: